tombh/streaming/JOURNAL.md

 # Journal
 ## 2025

+📅 **September 8th**
+Afternoon: Discovered that `cargo` unifies all the features requested by the various dependees of a dependency.
+So I don't think there's any easy way to use feature flags for both CPU and GPU code.
+So I'll refactor it to use old school runtime conditionals, I don't suppose it can make that much difference to the performance?

+Evening: Decided to just go with bitmask flags that both the GPU and CPU use.
+And then wrote a basic end to end test that can also function as a benchmark for validating kernels.
+The started thinking about making a tile server, `.mbtiles` are the way to go apparently.
+It'd be nice if we had are own viewview.com or something where we slowly collected all our crunched data.

 📅 **September 7th**
 Afternoon: Got all the lints for the commit fixed, so just need to read over it.
 Should I merge it?
 And put the list of TODOs from the PR in its own issue?
 Which TODO should I worl on next?
 I'm most intrigued by building the little webapp UI for it.